sasanquaa/maple-bot/README.md

   - Use the language of your choice to write, host it and provide the server URL to the bot
   - Check this [example](https://github.com/sasanquaa/maple-bot/tree/master/examples/python)

+#### Remote Control
+v0.6.0 add some supports for remote control.
+It is currently tested against Sunshine/Moonlight with the following setup:
+1. Both host (Sunshine) and client (Moonlight) native resolutions are 1980x1080
+2. Client connects in borderless windowed, 1080p, 10Mbps bitrate and 30 FPS
+3. Host matches client resolution upon connection using https://github.com/Nonary/ResolutionAutomation
+4. Use BitBltArea and drag over to the client game
+5. Tested against some dark/bright maps and using skills with fancy effects

+I think this is the lowest settings the bot can run at.
+Tested against using windowed/minimized Moonlight but it does not detect well.
+Both host and client should have matching resolutions.

 ## Troubleshooting
 #### Wrong map detection
 Wrong map detection can happen when:
 - Moving quickly between different maps
 - Other UIs overlapping
+- The map is not expanded fully

 Rule of thumb is:  Map detection will always try to crop the white border and make it is as tight as possbile.
 So before creating a new map, double-check to see if the map being displayed has white border cropped and looks similar to the